MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/manage-flight-submissions.md

 author: mcleanbyron
 ms.assetid: 2A454057-FF14-40D2-8ED2-CEB5F27E0226
 description: Use these methods in the Windows Store submission API to manage package flight submissions for apps that are registered to your Windows Dev Center account.
-title: Manage package flight submissions using the Windows Store submission API ms.author: mcleans ms.date: 02/08/2017 ms.topic: article
+title: Manage package flight submissions ms.author: mcleans ms.date: 02/08/2017
+ms.topic: article